BsideAlgorithms/Stackifire/README.md

 # Stackifire
-Checkout linqpad File .linq extension that details how to reproduce error.
+Checkout linqpad File Stackifire.linq that details how to reproduce error.
 Linqpad can be downloaded here: https://www.linqpad.net/